• Skip to main content

 7. Exit

-Restart your computer and see if you are still getting DNS Server not responding error on your computer.
+Restart the computer and see if Google Chrome is still reporting DNS Server not responding error.

 In rare cases, Windows Hosts File located at “C:\windows\system32\drivers\etc” can get modified, preventing access to certain websites.